 The Group classified certain financial assets as financial assets measured at amortized cost.
-Please refer to Note 6.(19) for more details on accumulated impairment and it were not pledged and Note 12 for more details on credit risk.
+Please refer to Note 6.(19) for more details on loss allowance and Note 12 for more details on credit risk.

 5. Notes Receivables and Notes Receivables-Related Parties